"A", "B", "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 "N", "O", "P", "Q", "R", "S", "T", "U", "V", "W", "X", "Y", "Z"

-DOPPLER EFFECT: In radar, the change in frequency of a received signal caused by the relative motion between the radar and the target.
+Doppler Effect: In radar, the change in frequency of a received signal caused by the relative motion between the radar and the target.
 The apparent change in frequency of an electromagnetic wave caused by a change in distance between the transmitter and the receiver during transmission/reception.
-The figure illustrates the Doppler increase that would be realized by comparing the signal received from a target approaching the radar site to the transmitted reference signal.
+A Doppler increase that would be realized by comparing the signal received from a target approaching the radar site to the transmitted reference signal.
 An apparent frequency decrease would be noted for targets departing the radar location.
 Differences can be calibrated to provide target range-rate data.
+Doppler Frequency Shift Graph.

-DRY-AIR SYSTEM: Provides dehumidified air for electronic equipment that is moisture critical.
+Dry-Air System: Provides dehumidified air for electronic equipment that is moisture critical.
+Also refer to companies making Humidity meters.

-DUMMY LOAD (Radio Transmission): A dissipative but essentially non-radiating substitute device having impedance characteristics simulating those of the antenna.
+Dummy Load: [Radio Transmission] A dissipative but essentially non-radiating substitute device having impedance characteristics simulating those of the antenna.
 This allows power to be applied to the radar transmitter without radiating into free space.
-Dummy loads are commonly used during EMCON conditions or when troubleshooting a transmitter at a workbench away from it's normal environment.
+Dummy loads are commonly used during troubleshooting a transmitter at a workbench away from it's normal environment.
+A Dummy Load graphic is shown to the right.

 Home